Kristie47/alx-higher_level_programming/0x06-python-classes/README.md

-class square that defines a sq based on 1 square
+class Square that defines a square based on 2 square